-The Scheme will provide a contribution to a maximum of £280 per week per full time employee for up to 12 weeks beginning on the 2nd March.
-For part time employees the maximum contribution is £280 pro rata, based on a 35 hour week.
-An employee on a zero hours contract will also receive a contribution for a maximum of £280 pro rata for hours worked based on a 35 hour week.
+The Scheme will provide a contribution to a maximum of £280 per week per full time employee beginning with week commencing 2nd March.
+For part time employees the maximum contribution is £280 based on contracted hours and prorated on a 35 hour week.
+An employee on a zero hours contract will also receive a maximum of £280 per week based on hours worked and prorated on a 35 hour week.